 Calcific tendonitis is a painful and limiting condition that affects many people.
 It occurs when calcium deposits build up in the tendons and cause inflammation and discomfort.
+Calcific tendonitis symptoms can be very painful so it is important to understand the causes to avoid them.
 It can be caused by a variety of factors, and understanding these causes is key to proper treatment.
-In this blog post, we’ll explore the main causes of calcific tendonitis and explain how chiropractic care and physiotherapy treat your condition, and how massage therapy can help relieve Calcific Tendonitis pain.
+In this blog post, we’ll explore the main causes of calcific tendonitis and explain how chiropractic care and physiotherapy treat your condition.

 Overuse and Repetitive Strain